What Is The Difference Between A Sociopath And A Narcissistic Sociopath?

 What Is Narcissistic Personality Disorder?

-A narcissistic personality disorder is a mental condition where people have low self-esteem yet an inflated sense of their own importance.
-Narcissistic people don’t have empathy for others and have attention-seeking behaviors and a need for deep admiration.
-Narcissistic people don’t have an easy time in their relationships, school, or work because of their extreme range of needs.
+Narcissistic personality disorder (NPD) is a mental condition where people have low self-esteem yet an inflated sense of their importance.
+People with narcissistic personalities lack empathy for others, crave attention, and have a deep need for admiration.
+Often, people with NPD have challenges in their relationships, school, or work because of their personalities.

-- Expect to be recognized as superior even when it is not warranted.
+- Expectation of being recognized as superior even when it is not warranted

-- Tend to be preoccupied with fantasies about success, power, intelligence, perfect looks, or need the perfect mate.
-Narcissistic relationships are more about them than their partner.
+- Tendency to be preoccupied with fantasies about success, power, intelligence, perfect looks, or the perfect mate

-- Narcissists are more interested in monopolizing conversations, belittles others, and look down on those they perceive as inferior.
+- Monopolizing conversations, belittling others, and looking down on those they perceive as inferior

-- Think that everyone is envious of them
+- Belief that everyone is envious of them

-- Get very angry when they are not recognized as important.
+- Get very angry when others do not recognize them as important

 - Have significant interpersonal problems